-Conduct of research in tobacco-related and/or non-communicable diseases and a record of publications in the field.
+Experience conducting research on tobacco-related diseases and a record of publications in the field.

-Advanced degree in a relevant science policy, public health, or policy research discipline and a minimum of five years of relevant work experience in the public health policy field.
+Advanced degree in a relevant biomedical science discipline and a minimum of five years of relevant work experience in the biomedical research field.

 SALARY AND BENEFITS